Avaiga/taipy-getting-started-gui/step_01/ReadMe.md

 # Step 1: First web page

 You only need one line of code to create your first Taipy web page.
 Create a `Gui` object with a String and run it.
 A client link will be displayed in the console.
-Please enter it in a web browser to open your first Taipy web client!
+Please cut & paste it in a web browser to open your first Taipy web client!

 ```python